mickaelbeaudry/Drupoid/README.md

 -------------------

 You need to create at least one content type with an image field.
-You can of course change this to your own needs.
+You can configure this to your own needs.

 Drupal Installation
 -------------------
-Enable the module, give yourself the 'administer drupapp' permission and go to admin/config/media/drupapp where you need to configure some options like image field etc.
+Enable the module, give yourself the 'administer drupapp' permission and go to admin/config/media/drupapp where you need to configure settings like image field etc.

 Give roles the "upload images via app" so they can upload images.